-An introduction to transcendental meditation in Grade 7 (!), a book that came into my life called "the finding of the third eye" by Vera Stanley Alder and an inspired Phys Ed teacher, who offered Yoga for a semester in grade eleven all conspired to help develop a practice which became part of a private ritual.
+An introduction to transcendental meditation in Grade 7 (!), a book that came into my life called "the finding of the third eye" by Vera Stanley Alder and an inspired Phys Ed teacher, who offered Yoga for a semester in grade eleven, all conspired to help develop a practice which became part of a private ritual.
 But it is a constant journey.
-It combines an insatiable quest for information on the Dao, sacred geometry, life experiences of being a mother, of injuries born of the compression that life brings with it, of the constant feedback of a community of yogis I have grown to love and respect deeply.
+It combines an insatiable quest for information on the Dao, sacred geometry and great nature.
+It's life experiences of being a mother, wife, business owner, of injuries born of the compression that life brings with it, of the constant feedback of a community of yogis I have grown to love and respect deeply.
+It's everything and everyone and it's changing every day.

 Join me for a class here: